What We’ll Cover:

 If you look at the Discovery section on TikTok, you’ll see a series of popular hashtags and the top posts in each of those categories.

-Keep in mind, the hashtags I’ve mentioned here represent the biggest trending categories, not necessarily the niche categories likely to perform best with your audience.
+Keep in mind, the hashtags represent the biggest trending categories, not necessarily the niche categories likely to perform best with your audience.

-But, if you regularly participate in Instagram and Twitter and use hashtags, you may want to enter your most popular hashtags into TikTok and see what pops up.
+But, if you regularly post on Instagram and Twitter and use hashtags, enter your most popular hashtags into TikTok and see what pops up.

-Perhaps more so than any other social platform, marketers will benefit greatly from influencer involvement on TikTok.
+Perhaps more so than any other social platform, marketers will benefit from influencer involvement on TikTok.

 TikTok offers a Creator Marketplace to business users, allowing them to select influencer partners from the same platform where they set up their ads.